Ultimi-Sumiti/GAN_Music_Generator/README.md

 # How It Works

-The core of this project is a GAN architecture designed for creating melodies.
+The main part of this project is a GAN architecture designed for creating melodies.
 The entire process, from raw data to generated music, follows a specific pipeline:

 1.  **Input Data**: The process starts with raw MIDI files from the MAESTRO Dataset.
 2.  **Preprocessing**: Each MIDI file is converted into a piano roll representation, a binary matrix where notes are mapped over time steps.
 This stage includes extracting the main melody from chords and removing pauses.